 With fossil evidence proving that cockroaches have been around for more than 300 million years, they are one of the oldest groups of insects on the earth.
 They are also one of the most common—perhaps because they have been around so long.
 There are around 4,600 species of cockroaches worldwide, and they live in every continent, except for Antarctica.

 Due to this longevity, they are considered to be one of the hardiest groups of animals.
-And this resilience can make their control "a homeowner's most difficult task because of the time and special knowledge it often involves," according to the Center for Disease Control and Prevention (CDC).
+This resilience can make their control "a homeowner's most difficult task because of the time and special knowledge it often involves," according to the Center for Disease Control and Prevention (CDC).

 Why Cockroaches Survive

 The success of the cockroach has been attributed to a variety of innate characteristics including:

 - Adaptability: It is an incredibly adaptive insect, having adjusted to the changes of the earth and its inhabitants for these hundreds of millions of years.
 Most recently, not only adjusting to life with humans, but using our homes, businesses, and food as their own.

 - Diet: Cockroaches will eat just about anything.
 They prefer food sources such as starches, sweets, grease, and meat products, but they will also eat cheese, beer, leather, glue, hair, starch in book bindings, flakes of dried skin or decaying organic matter (plant or animal)—even wallpapers and stamps, primarily because of the glues on them.

 - Nocturnal: Cockroaches spend the daylight hours in these dark, secluded sites then venture out at night in search of food and water.
 Thus, populations can build to large numbers before they are sighted.